How do I contact the Illinois Department of Financial & Professional Regulation (IDFPR)?

-The testing center will allow any calculator that does not print, does not make noise, does not plug into a wall outlet, and does not have an alphabetic keyboard.
+Yes.
+The testing center will allow any calculator that does not print, does not make noise, does not plug into a wall outlet and does not have an alphabetic keyboard.
 Programmable calculators are NOT allowed.
-A simple calculator is all that is needed to complete the mathematical computations on the exam.
+A simple calculator (dollar store type) is all that is needed to complete the mathematical computations on the exam.
 Leave cell phones in the car.
 If caught with a cell phone at the test, you will be accused of cheating; you test will be given a fail and you will not be allowed to schedule a re-test until you have a hearing with the Disciplinary Board (a process that will take several months).

 What can I bring to the test center?
 Can I bring a little snack to eat during the test?

 You are not allowed to eat, drink, or smoke during the exam.
-All materials, books etc., are not allowed in the testing room.
+Any materials, books etc., are not allowed in the testing room.
 Do not bring them to the test center.
-No watches with alarms, listening devices, recording or photographic equipment.
+No watches with alarms, listening devices, recording or photographic equipment is allowed.
 No visitors, guests, pets or children are allowed at the examination center.
 Leave your coats and suit jackets and especially your cell phones and PDA’s in the car.

 What must I bring to the test center the day of my exam?

 - your confirmation number

 - a photo id (driver’s license with your photo on it, state ID card, current passport, or military ID

 - another signature ID such as a credit card

 - failing score report (if retake)